bfichera/PyVISA-server/README.md

-# InstrumLib
+# InstrumLib Server

-A collection of instrumentation utilities using pyvisa
+A local server designed to manage communication from multiple clients with multiple different VISA instruments

 ### Dependencies